-- Region of Brussels-Capital: with respect to employment and civil service, the implementation is in line with the Directives since the adoption of the two Ordinances relating, on the one hand, to the fight against discrimination and equal treatment in the employment field and, on the other hand, to the promotion of diversity and the fight against discrimination in the civil service of the Region of Brussels-Capital.
+- Region of Brussels-Capital : with respect to employment and civil service, the implementation is in line with the Directives since the adoption of the two Ordinances relating, on the one hand, to the fight against discrimination and equal treatment in the employment field and, on the other hand, to the promotion of diversity and the fight against discrimination in the civil service of the Region of Brussels-Capital.
 The gap in the material scope concerning social housing was filled with the amendment, on 19 March 2009, of the Ordinance of 17 July 2003 creating the Brussels Housing Code.
 There are, however, still remaining gaps in implementation as regards the material scope: the lack of an express provision covering 'social advantages' and 'supply of goods and services available to the public' (except regarding social housing).
-Moreover, those Ordinances, like the Federal Acts May 2007, enshrine a "safeguard provision" which might be problematic (see observations supra). - Commission communautaire française (Cocof): the adoption of the Decree on equal treatment between persons in vocational training in March 2007 filled some gaps regarding the implementation of the Directives in the field of vocational training.
+As it is currently worded, the Ordinance could be formally read as allowing for derogations to direct discrimination, while this is not possible under the Directives' provisions.
+Moreover, those Ordinances, like the Federal Acts May 2007, enshrine a "safeguard provision" which might be problematic (see observations supra). - Commission communautaire française (Cocof) : the adoption of the Decree on equal treatment between persons in vocational training in March 2007 filled some gaps regarding the implementation of the Directives in the field of vocational training.
 However, there were still shortcomings (no protection against victimisation, no provision making void discriminatory contractual provisions, only disciplinary sanctions).
 With the adoption of a second Decree in July 2010 on the fight against certain forms of discrimination and on the implementation of the principle of equal treatment, henceforth covering all the fields of competences of the Cocof and in line with the Federal Anti-discrimination Acts of 2007, the implementation of the EU Directives is achieved with regard to the Cocof.
 However, the 2010 Decree, like the Federal Acts of 2007 enshrines a "safeguard provision", which might be problematic (see observations supra). - The situation is still patchy regarding equality bodies in Belgium.
 The competences of the Centre for Equal Opportunities and Opposition to Racism (the equality body under Art.
-13 of the Racial Equality Directive) will most probably be soon extended to the monitoring and implementation of some of the legislative instruments adopted by the Regions and the Communities.
+13 of the Racial Equality Directive) should be extended to the monitoring and implementation of some of the legislative instruments adopted by the Regions and the Communities.
+In the Government Agreement of 1st December 2011, the Federal State has committed itself to pursuing negotiations with the Regions and Communities with a view to turn the Centre for Equal Opportunities and Opposition to Racism into an interfederal Centre.
 This body is currently competent at federal level as it is a federal agency, created initially by the Federal Act of 15 February 1993.
+It is not institutionally linked to any Regions or Communities.
+In order to empower the Centre for Equal Opportunities to play a role at regional level, a Protocol of Collaboration or a Cooperation Agreement has to be concluded between the Federal Government and the Government of each Region and Community concerned.
+According to the information the authors were able to gather, two Protocols of Collaboration were signed in 2009, with the Walloon Region and the Wallonia-Brussels Federation.
+These Protocols allow the Centre to fulfil all its traditional missions, apart from filing legal suits, in the fields covered by the Decrees of the Walloon Region and of the Wallonia-Brussels Federation.
+A team of 4 full time employees is currently working in the Centre for Equal Opportunities and Opposition to Racism under the umbrella of these Protocols.
+At the moment of drafting the report, such a Protocol has not yet been signed with the Region of Brussels-Capital and the Cocof.